 During my first flights in more than five months over the summer of 2020, I looked at the empty seats next to me and shuddered at the thought of a stranger sitting there.
 For the foreseeable future, I simply wouldn’t be comfortable flying with someone right next to me.
 And I imagine the same is true for many travelers out there.

-But don’t celebrate the death of the dreaded middle seat just yet.
-Even the airlines that are blocking middle seats admit it’s a temporary measure until travel demand returns.
-And even now, it’s clear that airlines are placing much more emphasis on passengers wearing face masks.
+But this was never going to last forever.
+One by one, every airline is dropping these policies and emphasizing face masks and cleaning.
+Even the loudest proponents of blocking middle seats like Delta have admitted it’s a temporary measure until travel demand returns.
+It’s clear that airlines are placing much more emphasis on passengers wearing face masks.